Automating Your Development Workflow with GitHub Actions

 Monitoring and Debugging Workflows

 Your workflows are only as effective as you monitor them.
-Each workflow run on GitHub has detailed logs so developers can track progress and get to the bottom of any issues quickly.
-Should a step fail, you’ll know what went wrong from the logs, and will be able to fix it and get moving again.
+Each workflow run on GitHub includes detailed logs so developers can track progress and quickly get to the bottom of any issues.
+Should a step fail, you’ll know what went wrong from the logs and will be able to fix it and get moving again.

 Monitoring and Debugging Workflows

 Moreover, workflows on GitHub Actions can be triggered manually for testing.
-With this feature, developers can run workflows without waiting for specific events and therefore can debug and iterate faster.
+With this feature, developers can run workflows without waiting for specific events, enabling faster debugging and iteration.

 Best Practices for Using GitHub Actions